MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

     1. Repeat on each front-end.

 1. On each back-end:

-    1. Install the trusted, signed **HTTPS authentication certificate** with both private and public keys in the certificate store.
-       > Make sure the name of the certificate matches the domain name of the back-end URL.
-       > Also, take note of the `Subject` name of the certificate as you'll need this info later.
-       > @@@@@@@@ HOW DO WE DO THIS ON LINUX??
-SUPPORTED FLAVORS OF LINUX????

-       > These steps assume the trusted, signed HTTPS certificate is already installed on the back-end machine with a _public_ key.
+    > These steps assume the trusted, signed **HTTPS authentication certificate**  is already installed on the front-end machine with a _public_ key.

-       > WHAT DO WE NEED TO DO ON EACH BACK-END?

     1. Open the DeployR external JSON configuration file, `appsettings.json` file.
     1. In the file, search for the section starting with `"BackEndConfiguration": {` .
-    1. Uncomment characters on each line of that section.
-    1. Update and add properties in that section to match the values for the **Authentication certificate**:
+    1. Uncomment characters in that section and update the properties to match the values for the **Authentication certificate**:
        ```
        "ClientCertificate": {
            "Issuer": "<certificate issuer name>",